How can you lead disengaged employees?

 Employees today want to feel valued, want to learn, grow and contribute to something meaningful.
 Here are some ways leaders can create better engagement.

 Trust employees to do their jobs and give them the space to handle challenges that come up.
-It could be a dissatisfied customer or making a judgement call.
+It could be a dissatisfied customer or making a judgment call.
 When they have the space to handle the challenge, they take on a higher level of personal responsibility and leadership.
-A true leader understands the importance of reaching back to help others grow and are not intimidated by others’ growth.
+A true leader understands the importance of reaching back to help others grow and is not intimidated by others’ growth.

 It’s been said if we are not learning and growing, we are dying.
 Employees today want to continue to learn and grow.
 If this need is not being met they are not contributing to their full potential.
 This also contributes to high turnover if employees do not feel they have the capacity to grow in their position.
+Keep your environment up to date digitally.
+Operational Digital Transformation is key to employees’ success and in turn business success.

-Give employees the space to give suggestions and be a part of the decision making process.
+Give employees the space to give suggestions and be a part of the decision-making process.
 Some of the best, most innovative ideas can come from the least expected people when they are given a chance.

 If a job can be done from home, offer the option to employees that prove they can handle it.
 This builds trust and often they will put in more work at home than they would in the office.